primefaces/primefaces/docs/10_0/core/csvBeanValidation.md

 }
 ```

-_@Constraint_ is the regular API from Bean Validation API.
-_@ClientConsraint_ the API is from PrimeFaces CSV to resolve metadata.
+_@Constraint_ is the regular API from Bean Validation API, whereas _@ClientConsraint_ is from PrimeFaces CSV to resolve metadata.

 ```java
 public class EmailConstraintValidator implements ConstraintValidator<Email, String> {